Cessation of Practice Plan and Follow Up

 Once submitted, the plan may be approved by the Executive.
 The Executive may require you to address any concerns the Executive has with your plan.

-Following retirement, you must also provide a written report to the Law Society Executive within 90 days of ceasing practice, confirming that the actions set out in the cessation of practice plan have been followed, that trust monies have all been returned to clients, and that interest on trust accounts will be submitted to the NWT Law Foundation.
+Following retirement or becoming an inactive member, you must also provide a written report to the Law Society Executive within 90 days of ceasing active practice, confirming that the actions set out in the cessation of practice plan have been followed, that trust monies have all been returned to clients, and (if applicable) that interest on trust accounts will be submitted to the NWT Law Foundation.

 Change of Status